 Formerly called Blueberry, the community’s name of Wonowon reflects its location on Mile 101 of the Alaska Highway.
 With luminaires lighting the way through Wonowon, moving about has become safer for residents and highway travellers alike.
 The ministry installed the new lighting as one of several illuminating improvements in the north, last fall.

-The days are getting longer now in this northerly community, but whenever it’s dark out, the luminaires will shine on in Wonowon.
+Darkness come early and stays late in this northerly community, but whenever it’s dark out, the luminaires will shine on in Wonowon.

 TranBC Trivia: Luminaires are also referred to as cobra head lights.
 Do you see the resemblance?